Yann-dv/Pkera_Productions_WebApp/replit.md

 # Overview

-This is a full-stack documentary producer portfolio website built with React and Express.
-The application showcases Marcus Rivera's documentary work, allowing visitors to browse his portfolio, read testimonials, learn about his background, and contact him directly.
+This is Pkera Productions WebApp - a full-stack documentary producer portfolio website built with React and Express.
+The application showcases Perrine Keramphele's documentary work, allowing visitors to browse her portfolio, read testimonials, learn about her background, and contact her directly.
 The site features a modern, responsive design with smooth scrolling navigation and professional aesthetics.

 # User Preferences